vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 457 commits since the previous release, including 188 fixes.
+More than 468 commits since the previous release, including 189 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri Apr 10 04:15:06 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Apr 11 03:45:34 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER